5 of the Top Research Laboratories Found in EuropeMarcusCannon

-Europe is the proud home of a number of fantastic research laboratories and facilities, offering research teams the chance to complete cutting edge work, furthering our understanding of the world and beyond.
-Here, we celebrate just three of the continent’s top research laboratories, which continue to push boundaries and human knowledge.
+Home to a number of incredible research laboratories and facilities, Europe offers research teams across all scientific fields the chance to complete cutting edge work, furthering our understanding of the world and beyond.

 Gran Sasso National Laboratory

-More than just a single, simple lab, Laserlab Europe is a collection of 30 organisations across 16 countries within the continent, designed to help promote an inter-disciplinary network of European national laser laboratories.
-Increasing all research teams’ access to top quality research facilities can help maintain a healthy level of competition and strengthen Europe’s leading position in laser research.
+More than just a single, simple lab, Laserlab Europe is a collection of 30 organisations across 16 European countries, all designed to help promote an inter-disciplinary network of European national laser laboratories.
+By increasing each individual research teams’ access to top-quality research facilities, it helps to maintain a healthy level of competition and strengthen Europe’s leading position in laser research.

-Allowing research teams access to a greater variety of different research facilities can help significantly enhance their ability to conduct relevant and far-reaching research – progressing our understanding of lasers and their full potential.
+This also allows staff to significantly enhance their ability to conduct relevant and far-reaching research – progressing our understanding of lasers and their full potential in the process.

-Specialist laboratory manufacturer and furnisher, InterFocus, are a passionate advocate of the Laserlab Europe’s process and aims: “Creating top quality labs throughout Europe will only stand our researchers and scientists in better stead when conducting world-leading and industry-defining research.
-It is vital that all resources are being used to their maximum potential to ensure the scientific community and the wider world really benefits from the work being carried out.”
+It’s vital that all resources are being used to their maximum to ensure both the scientific community and the wider world benefits from the work being carried out across the continent.

-At the centre of Laserlab Europe’s aim is the intention of broadening the uses of lasers in research and applications – pushing laser technology into new directions and opening up new applications.
-Lasers for the environment is currently a hot topic for Laserlab Europe, exploring how the technology can support nature and the natural world.
+Broadening the use of lasers in research and applications lies at the centre of Laserlab Europe’s aims – pushing laser technology into new directions and opening up new applications in the future.
+Using lasers for environmental purposes is currently a hot topic for the facility, and research is currently being conducted into how the technology can support nature and the natural world.